XHJeon/Portfolio/README.md

 ## API Calls with Axios
 We don't want data to be hard-coded.
-We want to be fetching the data with and API Call where we make a request to our server for the data, and the server sends back a response with the data as JSON, then we take data and set it to display.
+We want to be fetching the data with and API Call where we make a request to our server for the data, the server sends back a response with the data as JSON, and then we take data and set it to display.

+### Axios
+- GET, POST, PUT, and DELETE requests
+- Add authentication to each request
+- Set timeouts if requests take too long
+- Configure defaults for every request
+- Intercept requests to create middleware
+- Handle errors and cancel requests properly
+- Properly serialize and deserialize requests & responses